-In Section 1.1 we give a short overview of Intel SGX technology.
-The overview is rather brief and the reader unfamiliar with the technology is welcome to consult introductory materials such as the Intel SGX developer guide [Int21].
+In Section 1.1 we give a short overview of Intel SGX and TDX technologies.
+The overview is rather brief and the reader unfamiliar with the technology is welcome to consult introductory materials such as the Intel SGX developer guide [2], or Intel TDX Demystified [3].
 In Section 1.2 we classify protected resources into categories: cryptographic keys, user data, and statistics/metadata.
 Each type of resource could be protected with different mitigations.
 In Chapter 2 we go over the following attack vectors that can be used to target applications protected by Intel SGX: cryptographic primitives and protocols (Section 2.1), enclave surface (Section 2.2), side channels (Section 2.4), speculative execution (Section 2.5), and output inference (Section 2.6).
 For each attack vector we cover some proof of concept attacks and give some guidelines for mitigations.

-1.1 Protection mechanisms of Intel SGX
+1.1 Protection mechanisms of Intel SGX and TDX

-When talking about protections mechanisms provided by SGX the overarching assumption is that Intel is a trusted third party.
+When talking about protections mechanisms provided by SGX and TDX the overarching assumption is that Intel is a trusted third party.
 Currently we have to assume that the hardware has no back doors and that Intel is an honest and uncompromised participant during remote attestation.

 The internals of Intel CPU dies are nearly completely opaque and best guesses on how they internally function are via official Intel documentation and patent applications.
 Luckily, great strides have been recently made by security researchers by revealing security weaknesses and flaws in CPU design.
-While discovered flaws affect Intel the most (due to promised guarantees of SGX) they are not limited to Intel.
-Some of the timing side channels are inherent to (modern) microcontrollers and thus affect all modern CPUs (see Nemesis: Studying Microarchitectural Timing Leaks in Rudimentary CPU Interrupt Logic [BPS18]).
+While discovered flaws affect Intel the most (due to promised guarantees of SGX and TDX) they are not limited to Intel.
+Some of the timing side channels are inherent to (modern) microcontrollers and thus affect all modern CPUs (see Nemesis: Studying Microarchitectural Timing Leaks in Rudimentary CPU Interrupt Logic [4]).